Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

-\item In contrast, the tensor rank in Tucker, TT or TTM format is a vector, and the rank associated with each mode can be different.
-Therefore, for an order-$d$ tensor, we require a collection of vectors $\boldsymbol\Lambda=\{\rp{n}\}_{n=1}^d$ to control the ranks of each mode individually.
-Here $\rp{n} \in \mathbb{R}^{R_n}$, and the ``maximum rank" $R_n$ exceeds $r_n$ (the actual rank of mode $n$). \end{itemize} As a result, we introduce the general form
+Firstly we specify the general form of $p(\boldsymbol\Phi,\boldsymbol\Lambda)$.
+For the CP format, we initialize each factor $\mat{U}^{(n)}$ as a matrix with $R$ columns.
+Assume that $R$ is larger than the actual rank $r$, and all factors shrink to $r$ columns in the training process.
+All CP factors have the same maximum rank (column number) so we use a single vector $\boldsymbol\Lambda=\boldsymbol{\lambda} \in \mathbb{R}^R$ to control the rank.
+The tensor rank in Tucker, TT or TTM format is a vector, and the rank associated with each mode can be different.
+Therefore, we require a collection of vectors $\boldsymbol\Lambda=\{\rp{n}\}_{n=1}^d$ to control the ranks of each mode individually.
+Here $\rp{n} \in \mathbb{R}^{R_n}$, and the ``maximum rank" $R_n$ exceeds the ``actual rank" $r_n$ of mode $n$.
+As a result, we introduce the general form

 where the prior distribution(s) on $\boldsymbol{\lambda}$ or $\{\rp{n}\}_{n=1}^d$ enforce(s) rank reduction.